elielberra/note-saver/README.md

 vagrant up
 ```

 The UI of Virtual Box with the VM initializating will appear.
 Switch back to the terminal on which you run the `vagrant up` command and wait for the message 'The VM was succesfully configured!' to appear (be patient, it may take a while).
 After that, switch back to Virtual Box's UI and login into the Ubuntu session with these default credentials: user 'vagrant' and password 'vagrant'.
 When prompted for the setup of the first startup select 'Use default config'".
-Launch `google-chrome` from a terminal to initialize the browser (it is important that you initialize google-chrome with this command before runing the `setupLocalEnvironment.sh` script).
+Launch `google-chrome` from a terminal to initialize the browser (it is important that you initialize google-chrome with this command before runing the `setupDockerComposeEnvironment.sh` script).
 Follow the steps down below.

 #### Start the Application